The Effect of Temporary Pain After RFA: A Guide

 To prevent this, we use fluoroscopy (a type of real-time X-ray) to see exactly where the needle is at all times.
 This guidance allows us to place the electrode with incredible accuracy, right next to the target nerve and away from surrounding tissues.
 This precision is key to successfully treating conditions like chronic back pain while protecting your overall nerve function.

-Bleeding or Hematoma
+Bleeding and Hematoma Risks

 While minor bruising at the injection site is a common and harmless side effect, more significant bleeding is rare.
 In some cases, the needle may nick a tiny blood vessel on its way to the nerve, which can cause a hematoma—a collection of blood that pools under the skin.
 A large, painful, and swollen bruise could indicate a hematoma.